 Both Rebecca and Ted have a lot to say.
-No two characters on the show appear to be more resilient as they are (each in their own way), and no two characters are more steadfast to their ways of being.
+No two characters on the show appear to be more resilient than they are (each in their own way), and no two characters are more steadfast in their ways of being.
 And the two of them essentially vocalizing their hesitations together makes me that much more eager to see them talk to Dr. Fieldstone.

 Because Dr. Fieldstone is right—heavy is the head that wears the visor (or the stunning updos).
-At the end of the day, no human is equipped to carry everything alone, and especially those everyone else turns to.
-And Ted Lasso is the type of show that has tirelessly made it clear that vulnerability isn’t a weakness, it’s part of life—we weren’t designed to be alone because at some point, we’re all going to need help.
+At the end of the day, no human is equipped to carry everything alone, especially those everyone else turns to.
+And Ted Lasso is the type of show that has tirelessly made it clear that vulnerability isn’t a weakness.
+It’s part of life—we weren’t designed to be alone because, at some point, we’re all going to need help.
 The seemingly strongest of us included.

 “Lavender” might just be the best title for everything that happened with Roy and Keeley in this episode because is there any other pair that represents purity, serenity, devotion, and beautiful vulnerability?
 No, no there is not.

-He might not be able to feel as free as couples having sex in the woods do, but he can be free from the crosses he carries by giving into the things he wants even though they seem terrifying.
-When he lowers his voice while alone in the makeup room to admit that he’s worried people might think he’s sh-t, that’s where it becomes clear that a part him still cares about the fall he’s faced.
-For the longest time, Roy Kent was used to repressing his emotions, but now is the time to keep trying, it’s time to keep breaking some of his walls down.
+For the longest time, Roy Kent was used to repressing his emotions, but now is the time to keep trying; it’s time to keep breaking some of his walls down.
+He might not be able to feel as free as couples having sex in the woods do, but he can be free from the crosses he carries by giving in to the things he wants even though they seem terrifying.
+When he lowers his voice while alone in the makeup room to admit that he’s worried people might think he’s sh-t, that’s where it becomes clear that a part of him still cares about the fall he’s faced.
 And such fears are completely human, but none of that matters when the girl who’s everything to him knows that all parts of him are legendary—the quiet, the loud, the good, the bad, and the ugly.
 Such displays of vulnerability serve as the acute reminder of why it’s best to try when it’s hardest to.